SpawnSPWN/XODS/RoE.md

 Infractions to these guidelines will be discussed with the offenders, or applicable offender's alliance Admiral / RoE Officer, to discuss the best next steps.

-**SPWN has a 3 Strike Rule**.
+**XODS has a 3 Strike Rule**.
 We will hold our players accountable for issues like no screenshots or RoE violations.

 ## Alliance Status Meanings